 Another reason my forum posts anger people is because they can't refute me with evidence or even a logical explanation.
 They are certain that I'm wrong, but they can't articulate how I'm wrong or explain what is right.
 Their frustration turns to anger and they insult me, insist that my hearing is defective, or claim that my own audio equipment is too mediocre to reveal the differences they hear.
 Since they can't refute me with facts, all that's left is insults and, eventually, censorship.

 Yet another reason is because I'm outspoken about my knowledge and professional experience.
 I've designed audio circuits, and I've recorded many successful commercial projects over a career spanning more than 40 years.
-I play several musical instruments at a professional level, and I've written more than 150 technical articles for audio and computer magazines.
+I play several musical instruments at a professional level, I've written about 200 technical articles for audio and computer magazines, and my Audio Expert book is used as the main text at several major university recording courses.
 Few audiophiles have any real experience with audio other than listening to music.
 This makes me an attractive target for immature people who believe demeaning me raises their own stature, so they try to prove me wrong.
 While this may seem self-serving, my intent is simply to explain the dynamics that often exist in online forums.

 I'm merely trying to help!